LemmenAid/coastal-gardens/README.md

 ### Agile Methodology

-These are the user stories I started off with.
-These were broken down into tasks as steps to follow in the building process of the website.
-These steps were added to Project Boards on Github to assist with better organisation and prioritisation of the tasks.
+I started with creating User Stories.
+Then these stories were broken down into tasks as steps to follow in the building process of the website.
+I added these steps to the Project Board on Github to keep track of the buidling process and to assist with better organisation and prioritisation of the tasks.

 ### User Stories

+VISITOR

 1. As a Visitor, I want to browse feature articles on coastal gardening, so that I can learn more about gardening by the sea.
 2. As a Visitor, I want to understand the plant zone map, so I can determine in which zone I live.
 3. As a Visitor, I want to read an About page to understand the purpose and mission of the site.
 4. As a Visitor, I want to easily navigate to different sections of the site, so I can find relevant information quickly.

+POTENTIAL MEMBER

 5. As a Potential Member, I want to view a sign-up page that explains the benefits of joining, so I know why I should become a member.
 6. As a Potential Member, I want a simple registration process, so I can quickly join the community.

+MEMBER

-7. As a Member, I want a personalized dashboard where I can save and view my favorite articles, so I can easily revisit them.
+7. As a Member, I want a personalised dashboard where I can save and view my favourite articles, so I can easily revisit them.
 8. As a Member, I want to see a list of all my comments in one place, so I can keep track of my participation.
 9. As a Member, I want the ability to write and publish my own gardening stories, so I can share my experiences with other members.
 10. As a Member, I want access to member-only stories, so I can learn from the experiences of other coastal gardeners.

+ADMIN

 11. As an Admin, I want to manage feature posts and member stories, so that the content is relevant, accurate, and engaging for users.
 12. As an Admin, I want to moderate comments, so I can ensure a respectful and constructive environment.